-In this guide, we examine the seasonal affective disorder and vitamin D connection.
+In this guide, we examine seasonal affective disorder and the vitamin D connection.

-We explain what seasonal affective disorder is, highlight the symptoms. and consider if taking vitamin D supplements can help people suffering from SAD.
+We explain what seasonal affective disorder is, and highlight the symptoms. and consider if taking vitamin D supplements can help people suffering from SAD.

 What is seasonal affective disorder (SAD)?

 Seasonal affective disorder (SAD) is a mood disorder that causes people to experience depression at specific times of the year.
 This leads sufferers to sleep more than they normally would, have lower energy levels and encounter a number of other symptoms.